Numbers and Quantitative Reasoning

 Objectives and learning outcomes of the module

-- Understand basic statistical concepts, including: sample and population; a variable and its distribution; proportions and percentages; central tendencies and variability; correlation and regression; probability and risk; statistical inference.
+2. Identify the basic statistical concepts, including: sample and population; a variable and its distribution; proportions and percentages; central tendencies and variability; correlation and regression; probability and risk; statistical interference.

-- Critique the use of quantitative data in public discourse.
+3. Discuss the use of quantitative data in public disclosure.

 Scope and syllabus

 - Introduction: the power of numbers, the problem of innumeracy